mpsaavedra/oluso/docs/index.md

 ## Data package

 By far this could be the most used package of all, because the increasent necesity of data store of any kind.
 Almost every software save data in some form, this means that we have the necesity to save that data into databases of some mind.
 The data package provide some tested patterns, [Repository](https://wikipedia.org/wiki/repository_pattern_software), [Unit of work](https://wikipedia.org/wiki/unit_of_work_pattern_software) and the [Specification](https://wikipedia.org/wiki/specification_pattern_software) are some of the provided examples.
 You as developer could use of this patterns, check the [Data package section](./developers/data/index.md) for a more detailed information about how to use them.

+## Email package

+Send an email to notify some action or send some data is always a need when developing application.
+This package simplify this process by implmenenting all required implementation.
+By using it you will have no need to develop everything from scratch, a very simple API allows you to send emails with attachments and many other data in a very simple way.
+Details are in the [email package](./developers/email/index.md) among other information and examples of usage.